 Chart 3: Home schooling participation by age

 Children of compulsory school age (6–17 years) must be enrolled in a school or registered with us for home schooling.

 Children spanning ages 5 to 18 are registered for home schooling.
-This includes five-year-olds turning six in the year schooling commences.
+This includes 5 year olds turning 6 in the year schooling commences.
 At the other end of the age group, children can be registered for home schooling until the end of the calendar year they turn 18.

 Home schooling registrations begin to drop once children reach 16.
 This may be because some decide to enrol at a school to gain a senior secondary school qualification such as the VCE, VCAL or the International Baccalaureate Diploma.
 These qualifications can only be awarded by a registered school or education provider.
 They cannot be awarded through home schooling.

 Figure 2: Home schooling participation by region